Accessing a New Population of Supermassive Black Holes with Extensions to the Event Horizon Telescope: Results

 We are particularly interested in the evolution of $\angle \beta_2$ as a function of $f_\mathrm{Edd}$.
 Numerous studies of this quantity have demonstrated its sensitivity to the underlying magnetic field geometry, which in turn is affected by the SMBH spin via frame dragging \citep{Palumbo+2020,Ricarte+2022,Emami+2023,Qiu+2023,Chael+2023}.
+The frame dragging effect pulls the plasma around the SMBH, which in turn generates a spin-dependent magnetic field.
+As the spin increases, the magnetic field in the mid-plane wraps around the direction of the spin and becomes more toroidal.
+Since the synchrotron emission is linearly polarized perpendicular to the magnetic field, the magnetic field geometry could be measured by linear polarization ticks and thus $\angle \beta_2$.
 With our conventions, $\angle \beta_2 > 0^\circ$ implies counterclockwise rotation, consistent with the underlying accretion flow.
 For $i=50\degree$, we find a dramatic evolution of $\beta_2$ as a function of $f_\mathrm{Edd}$, even flipping sign.
 That is, the sign of $\angle \beta_2$ does not simply encode the flow direction for substantially inclined sources.
 The rapidity of this $\angle \beta_2$ evolution is striking, considering that the underlying GRMHD snapshots and temperature prescriptions are exactly identical: the same fluid has been only rescaled to different masses and Eddington ratios.
+We expect that the exact evolution of $\angle \beta_2$ with $f_\mathrm{Edd}$ will be model-dependent, and difficult to predict (see e.g., our $a_\bullet=0$ models in \autoref{sec:other_parameters}).
+This effect will complicate spin inference pipelines based on linear polarization, implying that different inference models may need to be developed for each source.

 Revisiting \autoref{fig:gallery2} and \autoref{fig:tavg_favg}, the reasons for this effect can be understood.
 Models with higher Eddington ratio have larger optical depth.
 Thus, the emission region changes, and the polarization would therefore sample the magnetic field at a different location.
 Models with higher Eddington ratio also have larger Faraday rotation depths, and this affects the image asymmetrically.
 Polarization on the bottom of our image, which passes through the Faraday thick midplane, is suppressed.
 For both of these reasons, the region producing the polarization is not necessarily the same region producing the total intensity.